 We also offer exceptional undergraduate students the admissions option of a 3+3 Baccalaureate/Doctor of Physical Therapy to earn both degrees in six years instead of seven.

-The DPT program is accredited by the Commission on Accreditation in Physical Therapy Education.
+The DPT program is accredited by the *Commission on Accreditation in Physical Therapy Education.
 Learn more about the program outcomes and essential functions, or feel free to provide feedback, concerns or complaints regarding the program.

 *The Doctor of Physical Therapy Program at Temple University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org